Malton and Driffield Junction Railway: History 1870–1958

-In 1890 a line from Market Weighton was opened, promoted as the Scarborough, Bridlington and West Riding Junction Railway (act passed 1885), and worked by the NER.
+In 1890 a line from Market Weighton was opened, promoted as the Scarborough, Bridlington and West Riding Junction Railway, authorised by the Scarborough, Bridlington and West Riding Junction Railways Act 1885 (48 & 49 Vict. c. clxxxi), and worked by the NER.
 The line made a junction with the M&DJR at Driffield (Driffield Junction West) just west of the M&DJR's junction with the Hull to Bridlington Line.

-As a result of the Railways Act 1921, in 1923 the line became part of the London & North Eastern Railway (LNER).
+As a result of the Railways Act 1921, in 1923 the line became part of the London and North Eastern Railway (LNER).
 In 1948 after nationalisation of the railway as a result of the Transport Act 1947 the line became part of the North Eastern Region of British Railways.

 In the 1920s the line was used to transport lime (chalk) from the quarry at Wharram (open 1918–1930) to the iron and steel industry on Teesside; the line handled around 100,000 tons per year.

 In 1922 a quarry opened and Burdale for the same purpose which provided work for the line until the quarry's closure in 1955.

 The route was closed to passenger traffic on 5 June 1950 but remained open for goods.
 It reopened to passengers from 12 to 16 February 1953 and again in February 1958 when roads were impassable due to snow.

 The line closed completely on 20 October 1958 and was lifted by 1961 except for a short stretch near Scarborough Road Junction to allow trains to access the Malton to Thirsk line.